tuyenshares/personal-website/content/post/imbalanced-dataset-sampling/index.md

 ![output_131_0](https://user-images.githubusercontent.com/19218787/112955914-7a5ac380-9172-11eb-8cb4-96a3444f91ed.png)

-This method allowed me to do a proper training and generate a correct score.
+This method allowed me to do an effective training and generate a correct score.

 ![output_144_0](https://user-images.githubusercontent.com/19218787/112956518-21d7f600-9173-11eb-8632-8e665165f7c9.png)